Quantum symmetries of Hadamard matrices: Diagrammatic categories

 \begin{rem} The equivalence $(2)\Leftrightarrow(3)$, where Frobenius algebras are taken in the abstract categorial setting was recently formulated in \cite{Vic11}. \end{rem}

-\begin{rem} In the case when $\Alg$ is the matrix algebra $\Alg=M_n(\C)$ the corresponding fibre functor $F$ has an interesting diagrammatic interpretation.
-In this case, we have $\eta^\dag=n\Tr$, the associated inner product is then given by $\langle e_{ij},e_{kl}\rangle=n\delta_{ij}\delta_{kl}$, so we have an orthonormal basis $(\sqrt n\,e_{ij})_{i,j=1}^n$.
+\begin{rem} In the case when $\Alg$ is the matrix algebra $\Alg=M_n(\C)$, the corresponding fibre functor $F$ has an interesting diagrammatic interpretation.
+In this case, we have $\eta^\dag=n\Tr$, the associated inner product is then given by $\langle e_{ij},e_{kl}\rangle=n\delta_{ik}\delta_{jl}$, so we have an orthonormal basis $(\sqrt n\,e_{ij})_{i,j=1}^n$.
 Hence, $M_n(\C)$ can be identified with $C^n\otimes\C^n$ by $\sqrt{n}e_{ij}\mapsto e_i\otimes e_j$, which provides a convenient diagrammatic description of the (co)multiplication and (co)unit:

-We can interpret this categorically as follows: Denote by $\NCPair_n$ the \emph{Temperley--Lieb category} of all non-cossing pairings, i.e.\ $\NCPair_N(k,l)\subset\NCPart_N(k,l)$ is the subset of all partitions, where every block has size two.
+We can interpret this categorically as follows: Recall the Temperley--Lieb category of all non-crossing pairings $\NCPair_n(k,l)\subset\NCPart_n(k,l)$ consisting of all partitions, where every block has size two.
 Denote then by $\NCPair'_n$ the full subcategory of $\NCPair_n$ given by restricting to even objects only.
 Then $\NCPart_{n^2}$ is monoidally isomorphic to $\NCPair'_n$ through

 See also \cite{KS08,GProj}. \end{rem}

 Finally, if we allow crossings, then from the relation \eqref{eq.blacksym} it follows that the Frobenius algebra / C*-algebra must actually be commutative, so we have the following.